iHawke/kontext/README.md

 <h3> Installation: </h3>

-You have the go-lang binary:
+You have the go-lang binary and kontext source:

     go install github.com/ihawke/kontext